sharwell/ha-chandler-legacy-view/README.md

 3. In Home Assistant, navigate to **Settings → Devices & Services → Add
    Integration** and search for "Chandler Legacy View".
 4. Complete the configuration flow to enable Bluetooth-based discovery of Chandler valves.
+The integration uses the factory default valve passcode (`1234`) automatically; per-valve overrides can be configured later from the integration options.
 Only one instance of the integration is required.

 ## Development